 Schnauzer and poodle

 Looking for the ultimate snuggler?
 Let us introduce you to the schnoodle.
 You’ll want to canoodle all day with this adorable poodle and schnauzer mix.
 You might see the fearless, high-spirited traits of the schnauzer (including their hallmark beards) or the proud and dignified air of the poodle.
-Like any other crossbreed, schnoodles’ personalities depend on which genes are dominant.
+Like other crossbreed dogs, schnoodles’ personalities depend on which genes are dominant.
 The sizes vary widely—a grown schnoodle could weigh anywhere between 6 and 70 pounds—because poodles and schnauzers come in three sizes.

 Maltipom